Cautionary tales on heating-rate prescriptions in kilonovae: Modelling and impact of heating-rate

 The above describes the ingredients for a basic one-component kilonova.
 A multi-component model is assumed to be two or more of these components evolved independently with the output a sum of the individual components and often with each individual component at a fixed gray opacity.
 These simplified assumptions are of course, far from correct.
 However, for the purposes of interpreting observations and designing surveys such models form a critical building block, which can then be built upon by more expensive and detailed radiative transfer simulations.
 Furthermore, such models are also typically much quicker to adapt to additional physics compared to expensive and detailed radiative transfer simulations.

+The focus of this work is to highlight the impact of the `naked' heating-rate prescription on kilonova lightcurves and show the impact of using an incorrect prescription and the systematic uncertainty due to our current uncertain knowledge of the true heating rate.
+Therefore, we limit our modelling to the standard approach as outlined above forgoing more detailed treatments of e.g., the thermalization efficiency and its dependence on the electron fraction~\citep{Shenhar2024, Guttman2024}, which are critical to accurately capture kilonova lightcurves and infer ejecta properties from observations.

-As we described in the introduction, the heating-rate prescription used by these models is only valid for an electron fraction $Y_{e} = 0.04$, i.e., (following the conversion from~\citet{tanaka13a}), a grey opacity of $\unit[36]{g^{-1}~cm^{-2}}$, in stark contrast to the opacities fixed for different components when fitting AT2017gfo, and other kilonova candidates.
-For example, the two-component fit for AT2017gfo in~\citet{villar17} had gray opacities of $\unit[0.5]{g^{-1}~cm^{-2}}$ and $\unit[10]{g^{-1}~cm^{-2}}$.
+As we described in the introduction, the heating-rate prescription used by these models is based on simulations where the ejecta was predominantly at an electron fraction $Y_{e} = 0.04$, i.e., (following the conversion from~\citet[][see their Table 1]{tanaka20a}), a grey opacity of $\unit[38]{g^{-1}~cm^{2}}$, in stark contrast to the opacities fixed for different components when fitting AT2017gfo, and other kilonova candidates.
+For example, the two-component fit for AT2017gfo in~\citet{villar17} had gray opacities of $\unit[0.5]{g^{-1}~cm^{2}}$ and $\unit[10]{g^{-1}~cm^{2}}$.
+We note that as the heating rates are broadly consistent for $Y_{e} \lesssim 0.015$ due to fission cycling, the impact of the opacity is likely small for grey opacities $\gtrsim 30$.
 A different heating-rate prescription has a dramatic impact on the inferred properties of the ejecta (we explore this in more detail in Sec.~\ref{sec:misspecify}).
 However, first we investigate the impact of the updated heating-rate prescription on the kilonova lightcurves themselves.
+Throughout this work, we assume the electron fraction to opacity relationship from \citet{tanaka20a}.